fredimachado/NCafe/README.md

 ### Web API

-The Web API projects simply register the required dependencies using methods from the Infrastructure project and map the endpoints, which use `ICommandDispatcher` or `IQueryDispatcher` (see `Program.cs`).
+The entry points (runners) of our microservices.
+They simply register the required dependencies using methods from the Infrastructure project and map endpoints, which use `ICommandDispatcher` or `IQueryDispatcher` (see `Program.cs`).

-These projects have a reference to its Application Domain project and the Infrastructure Project.
+These projects have a reference to its Domain, which should actually be called Application, to conform with Clean Architecture since it contains use cases.
+The APIs also have a reference to the Infrastructure project.

 Projection services can also be in the Web API project (Find more about projections below).